* Coaster Enthusiasts of Canada *

 INCEPTION

 Today's amusement areas in Canada have their roots in the nature parks of the 17 and 1800s.
 Although some early Canadian parks began as religious campgrounds, most started as pleasure gardens and picnic grounds.
 Some of those were private but eventually opened to the general public.
 Other amusement parks grew out of sports fields and public bathing areas such as beaches and community pools, or some combination of all the above.
-The first of these began in the late 1700s through the 1840s in various parts of what would become the country of Canada.
+The first of these began in the late 1700s through the 1840s in various parts of what would become today's Canada.
 They developed into amusement areas as more of the general public discovered them and gradually came to want greater variety with what was being offered.

 Entrepreneurs saw an opportunity to make money by providing lodging, entertainment, refreshment, and diversion at these already-popular locations.
-As these were generally public (read: family) areas, the diversions provided were wholesome ones like water slides, hiking trails and pony paths, or sports competitions in the form of friendly foot or bicycle races, horseshoes, quoits (a kind of ring toss game), and so on.
+As these were generally public (read: family) areas, the diversions provided were wholesome ones such as water slides, hiking trails and pony paths, or sports competitions in the form of friendly foot or bicycle races, horseshoes, quoits (a kind of ring toss game), and so on.

 Dominion Park Scenic Railway Entrance